wikimedia/mediawiki-tools-api-testing/README.md

 wiki.

 ### Running all tests
-To run all tests containing in the test directory, simply type
+To run all tests contained in the test directory:

     $ npm test